PaimaStudios/PRC/PRCS/prc-4.md

     }
     ```

-3. Gets array of created sell orders that are valid -- meaning they have been created with valid minted assets.
-This is used by the DEX to get the list of valid sell orders to display to users wanting to buy.
+4. Gets valid created Sell Orders.
+This is used by the DEX to get the list of valid Sell Orders to display to users wanting to buy.
 Ordered by lowest price.

     `GET /dex/{asset}/orders?seller=wallet&page=number&limit=number`